 Steering wheels are the most used, but often the most neglected part of any leather car interior.
-Restore yours to showroom condition today with our great value Leather Steering Wheel Repair Kit!
+Restore yours to top condition today with our great value Leather Steering Wheel Repair Kit!

-The kit is suitable for any black leather steering wheel in any model or brand of car.
+The kit is suitable for the restoration of any black leather steering wheel in any model or brand of car.

 Each kit provides enough product to completely repair and restore a single leather steering wheel.

 Store in a cool, dry place, out of direct sunlight.